wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step8.md

 * Public
 * Bearer only

-We are going to be creating a *confidential client* which will utilize the OpenID Connect authentication protocol, which is built ontop of the OAuth 2.0 framework.
+These types have their different usages depending on the application type.
+We will be using a public client, which is the default when creating a new one.

 Navigate to `Clients` under your realm, and then press `Create` in the top right corner: